Hanlin-Wu/hanlin-wu.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Chinese language and literature, neurolinguistics lab, Sun Yat-sen University, 2019
+* B.S. in Chinese language and literature, Neurolinguistics Teaching lab, Sun Yat-sen University, 2019
-* M.S. in Linguistics and modern languages, The Chinese University of Hong Kong, 2020
+* M.A. in Linguistics and modern languages, The Chinese University of Hong Kong, 2020
-* Ph.D in Linguistics and modern languages, The Chinese University of Hong Kong, 2024 (expected)
+* Ph.D in Linguistics and modern languages, Langauge Processing Lab, Brain and Mind Institute, The Chinese University of Hong Kong, 2024 (expected)

 Work experience
 ======